-Start your Project SEED student recruitment efforts with contacting local high school science teachers.
-High school science teachers and guidance counselors are extremely happy to help you find the right students who meet the requirements.
-You may have a greater pool of applicants if you recruit from schools with a large number of low-income students.
+Start your Project SEED student recruitment efforts with contacting local high school science teachers and guidance counselors.
+You may have a greater pool of applicants if you recruit from schools with a large number of low-income students (Title I schools).

 The central/district office may be able to tell you which schools have a high proportion of low-income students or even give you the students’ names.
 Students on government lunch assistance programs are considered economically disadvantaged.
 Upward Bound, a summer program funded by the Department of Education, exists on many college and university campuses and may also be an excellent source for Project SEED students.

-Summer I students should receive a minimum of $2,500, and Summer II students a minimum of $3,000.
-The cost of supplies or laboratory materials should not, under any circumstances, get deducted from student's fellowship.
-Both programs should last at least eight weeks with students participating approximately 40 hours per week.
+Students participating for the first time (Summer I) students receive a minimum of $3,200, and returning SEED students (Summer II) a minimum of $3,800.
+The cost of supplies or laboratory materials should not, under any circumstances, be deducted from student fellowship amounts.
+Both programs should run for 8-10 weeks (approximately 40 hours per week).

 - Under no circumstances may mentors/coordinators deposit Project SEED monies into their personal funds.
 Mentors who disburse funds before the receipt of approved funds from Project SEED do so at their own risk.

-- ACS offers "Automatic Direct Deposit" of Project SEED student payments.
-Your institution or university may take advantage of this payment method by complete an Authorization of Direct Deposit Form and submitting it to the address indicated on the form.
+- ACS offers electronic deposit of Project SEED payments.
+Your institution or university may take advantage of this payment method by completing an Authorization of Direct Deposit Form as part of the application submission process.